Starting your career development journey

 - Connect with your education provider’s careers services.
 These services often include things like a jobs board for part-time employment and graduate opportunities, tips on writing good job applications and LinkedIn profiles, invitations to jobs markets and industry events relating to your field of study, guest speaker and networking events, and access to peer mentoring programs.
 There may also be additional programs and services inside your education provider, or externally, to support students with disability into the workforce

 - Create or update your resume regularly.
 Research the best options for presenting yourself on paper and/or LinkedIn and keep your resume up-to-date.
 You can often talk to your careers service for tips and use their resume-checker or similar supports and services

 - Develop an ‘elevator pitch’.
 How would you describe yourself to someone in 2 minutes at an event or a chance meeting.
 Get used to describing who you are and what roles or goals you have.
 This may include choosing to disclose your disability.
 If you do, what are you happy sharing, what are the unique skills you bring to a potential role because of your disability?

 - Develop your portfolio.
 A portfolio might include any artifacts from your studies and activities that you can add to a resume or job application as evidence or examples of your abilities.
 This could include membership to particular clubs or groups, work product from learning activities or assessment (e.g., creative works, digital works, research papers, project plans etc), certificates of achievement, additional qualifications or certifications relating to safety, extra-curricular courses in diversity training, course completions or volunteer work.
 Think about the employability skills you are wanting to demonstrate.

 - Grab opportunities when they present themselves.
 Don’t be afraid to try something new to test it out, to see if you like it, to make connections.
-But don't overlook existing part-time work, work integrated learning, volunteer activities and existing connections such as family or friends.
+But don't overlook existing part-time work, work integrated learning or work placements, volunteer activities and existing connections such as family or friends.